natethegreat1989/100-days-of-code/log.md

 **Today's Progress**:
 Started Learn Ruby the hard way - installed ruby learning what variables and strings look like.
 Interestingly not very different from python at all.
+Created new project - personal portfolio.
+Altered some html.
+Having hard time setting up superuser and deploying.

 **Thoughts**
 Ruby is V similar to python.
 Need to start committing everything to git. keep myself honest with metrics.
 Build the personal improvement tracker.

+Looking for easy ways to get sites deployed for free.
+Heroku??